 Understanding the SBA’s Small Business Definition

 A small business must factor the average annual receipts or number of employees of its affiliate(s) into its calculations when determining small business status.
-Affiliate businesses are economically dependent on each other in some way.
+Affiliate businesses are companies that are economically dependent on each other in some way.

 Example: Let’s say your family owns several companies with different relatives running each one.
 If you share common ownership or interests, the SBA will look at that total number of employees when calculating your individual company’s small business status.